Experienced Fake ID Defense Lawyer

 - Fraud crimes against businesses and the government

-When documents are falsified or a stolen identification is used in connection with another federal offense, a defendant may find themselves facing multiple federal charges.
-Facing criminal federal charges is serious and requires a lawyer who is experienced with the criminal federal court system.
+When documents are falsified or a stolen identification is used in connection with another federal offense, a defendant may face multiple federal charges.
+Facing criminal federal charges is serious and requires a lawyer experienced with the criminal federal court system.
 Federal crimes often come with strict sentencing guidelines and mandatory minimum sentences.

-If you or someone you love has been accused of a crime that involves falsifying their identification, it is important to retain a criminal defense attorney who has the experience to defend someone against serious federal criminal charges.
+If you or someone you love has been accused of a crime that involves falsifying their identification, it is important to retain a criminal defense attorney with the experience to defend someone against serious federal criminal charges.
 I offer a free and confidential initial consultation to prospective clients.
-To schedule your free appointment, you can reach me through my online form, or by calling my office directly at 609-900-2648.
-I look forward to answering your questions and telling you more about how I can help you with your case.
+You can reach me through my online form or call 609-734-4380 to schedule your free appointment.
+We are here to answer your questions and discuss how we can help you with your case.